Nico-Curti/PhDthesis/docs/md/Chapter3/CHIMeRA/SymptomsNet.md

 As discussed above the Italian data sources are quite fewer than the English ones so only three web pages were involved into our analysis: [My PersonalTrainer](https://m.my-personaltrainer.it/) (Arnoldo Mondadori Editore S.p.A.), [SaniHelp](http://www.sanihelp.it/) ([terms-and-conditions](https://www.iubenda.com/terms-and-conditions/210132)) and [Sapere.it](http://www.sapere.it/) (De Agostini Group).
 All these three sites provide an organized series of tables which associate a disease to the corresponding symptoms  and thus are easily to treat with web-scraping algorithms.
 These databases are not reliable from a scientific point-of-view and their vulnerability is shown also by a non-rigid labeling of the two classes: in multiple cases we can find a disease as symptom of a different one and in many cases there is not a perfect agreement between the three data sources.
-Possible issues related to an incorrect disease information could not be attributed to our `web-scraping` pipeline, but they should be already present into the original data which, we want remark it, they are the only Italian datasets public available and found.
+Possible issues related to an incorrect disease information could not be attributed to our `web-scraping` pipeline, but they should be already present into the original data which, we want remark it, they are the only Italian datasets publicly available and found.

 The data extracted from the three websites cover a wide range of possible diseases and from each of them we obtained a network with a size of few thousand of nodes, our `SymptomsNet`.
 The overlap of the single words contained in the "disease-sentences" is quite low so a robust pre-processing was needed.